Petar Čule: Imprisonment

 The new communist authorities decided to remove Čule from the post as well.
 They decided to wait for the end Italian general elections for the arrest.
 On 22 April 1948, while Čule was preparing for the morning Mass at 5 AM, a group of State Security (UDBA) officers arrived to search the Episcopal Ordinariate building.
 The search lasted till 6 PM.
-The UDBA officers confiscated the archives and arrested Čule taking him to the "Ćelovina" prison in Mostar.
+The UDBA officers confiscated the archives and arrested Čule, taking him to Mostar's "Ćelovina" prison.
 The investigation against Čule was led by UDBA officer Mile Perković.

-Čule's trial lasted from 14-18 July 1948.
+Čule's trial lasted from 14 to 18 July 1948.
 He was tired before the Municipal Court of Mostar in a show trial held in a cinema.
-He was accused among a number of priests and nuns.
-Among other accusations, Bishop Čule was accused of hiding a "renegade" Neđo Markotić, who actually died a day before, and for attributing Katyn massacre to the Soviet Red Army.
-The sentence was made on 18 July 1948, and Bishop Čule was sentenced to 11 and half years in prison, losing his civil rights for three years.
+He was accused along with several priests and nuns.
+Among other accusations, Bishop Čule was accused of hiding a "renegade" Neđo Markotić, who died a day before, and for attributing Katyn massacre to the Soviet Red Army.
+The sentence was made on 18 July 1948, and Bishop Čule was sentenced to 11 and a half years in prison, losing his civil rights for three years.
 He did not appeal.

-Čule spent several months in the Ćelovina prison, and on 7 October 1948 was transferred to the cooperage section of the Zenica prison. Čule shared his prison cell no. 32 with Serbian Orthodox bishop Varnava Nastić.
+Čule spent several months in the Ćelovina prison and, on 7 October 1948, was transferred to the cooperage section of the Zenica prison. Čule shared his prison cell no. 32 with Serbian Orthodox bishop Varnava Nastić.
 He made an improvised altar in his cell and said masses.
 On 25 November 1948, Čule was put to solitary confinement for seven months, until July 1949.
-While Čule was behind the bars, the communist authorities prepared a network of cooperant priests.
-The provincial of the Bosnian Franciscans Josip Markušić, supported by the Herzegovinian Franciscans' Provincial Mile Leko, established the Good Shepard association of priests, sponsored by UDBA.
-The Episcopal Conference of Yugoslavia opposed such clerical associations. Čule's deputy, general vicar of the diocese of Mostar-Duvno and Trebinje Mrkan Andrija Majić strongly attacked such state-sponsored clerical associations.
+While Čule was behind bars, the communist authorities prepared a network of cooperative priests.
+The provincial of the Bosnian Franciscans Josip Markušić, supported by the Herzegovinian Franciscans' Provincial Mile Leko, established the Good Shepherd association of priests, sponsored by UDBA.
+The Episcopal Conference of Yugoslavia opposed such clerical associations. Čule's deputy, general vicar of the diocese of Mostar-Duvno and Trebinje-Mrkan Andrija Majić, strongly attacked such state-sponsored clerical associations.